dnut/clipboard-sync/README.md

 echo "alias clipsync='$(pwd)/daemon.sh'" >> ~/.bashrc
 . ~/.bashrc
 ```
 Then you can run `clipsync` at any time to start the service.
+The service runs in tmux so you can use `tmux attach` to find its output.
 Use `git pull` in the repo root to update.